-The time required to conduct the health screening, including collecting and shipping samples, and receiving and interpreting laboratory results (which can take some time) should be factored into release planning.
+Figure 5.3: Collecting blood samples from a crane pre-release including collecting and shipping samples, and receiving and interpreting laboratory results (which can take some time) should be factored into release planning.
 Veterinary and laboratory analysis costs can be significant and must be factored into project budgeting.